Asthestarsfalll/ExCore/docs/docs/Tuorial/index.md

 ## Some defects

 1. Too static.
-2. Not fully tested.

-## Others

-`ExCore` is just a toy now.
 Dumping data into local is a rough workaround.
-Build an LSP server may be a more elegant way.
+Building an LSP server may be a more elegant way.